sleslein/chi-js-test-automation/presentation.md

 1. Write tests that resemble how your software is used
 2. Well written tests are essential documentation
-3. Value Test Case Coverage over Code Coverage
+3. Code Coverage is a Leading Indicator of our Desired Outcome
 4. Optimize for fastest possible developer feedback loop.

 ---